 If the NHRI or CSO has updated information on IM, it should be included in the communication.

 NHRIs and CSOs may wish to address the adequacy and effectiveness of the measures adopted/envisaged by the respondent state or available under existing domestic law and practice to provide individual redress.

 If the IM appear to require the prior adoption of general measures (e.g. a new law on reopening of proceedings or revision of the time limits for reopening), it is important to indicate this and provide a reasoned view on how such measures should be conceived.

 GM aim to prevent recurrence of violations similar to those found, to provide redress to the extent possible for violations already committed, to put an end to continuing violations.

-As with IM, it is important for NHRIs and NGOs to indicate whether the measures already taken or envisaged by the respondent state in the action plan or action report are sufficient for the purpose of execution or whether additional measures are necessary.
+As with IM, it is important for NHRIs and CSOs to indicate whether the measures already taken or envisaged by the respondent state in the action plan or action report are sufficient for the purpose of execution or whether additional measures are necessary.
 If not, identify clearly what needs to change.

 There is added value if alternatives to GM proposed/envisaged by the respondent state can be presented.